Table of Contents[Hide][Show]

 Costa Rica Packing List for the Rain Forest and Cloud Forest

-Rain jacket or Poncho
+Rain Jacket or Poncho

 You will want a lightweight raincoat.
 Even during the dry season you may get a rain shower in the rain forest.
 We are fans of Columbia.
 But ultimately just make sure it is something light and easy to pack.
+Believe it or not, it does get cool in certain places like Monteverde Cloud Forest.

 Hiking Shoes or Boots